taliandr4/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to my Extra Credit blog page
 ---
+- [ ] make this page cute
+- [ ] omg i pressed enter and it automated the list option